adamheins/pyb_utils/README.md

 The project's documentation is available [here](https://pyb-utils.readthedocs.io).

 ## Usage and examples

 This package provides a few basic quality-of-life utilities.

+### Quaternions

+First, PyBullet
-First, PyBullet represents rotations using quaternions (in `[x, y, z, w]` order).
+represents rotations using quaternions (in `[x, y, z, w]` order).
 We provide a few helper routines to create quaternions about the principal axes, convert quaternions to rotation matrices, and to rotate points (using